Ash-Cozey/Typing_Tomes/README.md

 # Themes

-In the settings panel, accessed via the settings button below the histogram, you can select the fonts, size, choose the type of typing you want, and choose one of the themes/skins included.
+In the settings panel, accessed via the _settings menu_ at the top, you can select the fonts, size, choose the type of typing you want, and choose one of the themes/skins included.
 If you aren't happy with the default theme, by all means try one of the several included.
 A few examples are:

 <img width="865" height="251" alt="image" src="https://github.com/user-attachments/assets/e07f16a8-27ba-4883-aa84-e43944117c95" />